ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 ```

 Notice anything weird here?
-You shouldn’t.
+You shouldn't.
 It is the basic setup for any HTML file you will ever create.

-Let’s add some text in the 'body' section of the page:
+Let's add some text in the 'body' section of the page:

 <p class="file-name">index.php</p>
 ``` html